 We were also well represented at the Scottish Games held in Harpenden, near London, in July 2010.
-Clan Wood participates in the annual events at Greenville, South Carolina and Radford, Virginia.
+Clan Wood participates in the annual events at Greenville, South Carolina (next is 23rd May 2014, so go to the USA page) and Radford, Virginia.

 Clan Wood plans to take part in Scotland's next international Gathering in 2014 - if there is one, that is!